bisgardo/dupe-nukem/README.md

 dupe-nukem validate --match <match-file>
 ```

-Check that matches (made by hash comparison by `match`) are indeed identical.
+Check that matches (made with hash comparison by `match`) are indeed identical.

 Ideally, a "fixed" match file should be output.
 But as this is expected to never happen, the command will just puke out any validation failure.